AndreaCostanzo1/SocketConnection/README.md

 }
 ```

-And finally handle the communication with the client:
+And finally we're going to handle the communication with the client:

 ```java
 //implement SockerUserAgentInterface